-To ensure data protection while permitting the consideration of a large spectrum of providers for computations, a recent approach proposed a simple, yet flexible, authorization model that enriches the traditional yes/no visibility that a subject can have over data with a third visibility level, granting a subject visibility over an encrypted version of the data [9].
+To ensure data protection while permitting the consideration of a large spectrum of providers for computations, a recent approach proposed a simple, yet flexible, authorization model that enriches the traditional yes/no visibility that a subject can have over data with a third visibility level, granting a subject visibility over an encrypted version of the data (De Capitani di Vimercati et al., 2017).
 In this way, subjects that are economically advantageous, but possibly not fully trusted for accessing data content, may still be involved in computations by restricting them to operate on encrypted data.
-To enforce the authorization policy, visibility over data is dynamically adjusted by applying encryption on-the-fly before sending data to subjects not trusted for plaintext access.
+To enforce the authorization policy, visibility over data is dynamically adjusted by applying encryption on-thefly before sending data to subjects not trusted for plaintext access.
 Similarly, decryption can be applied on-the-fly when authorized subjects need plaintext visibility for executing query operations.

-The authorization model in [9] operates under the assumption that the datasets involved in the distributed computation are stored in plaintext.
-This assumption is however viable only when data are either stored at their owners, or outsourced at providers that are trusted to access data in plaintext, hindering the consideration of storage providers that, while being economically convenient, are not authorized to see the plaintext content of the data.
+The authorization model in De Capitani di Vimercati et al. (2017) operates under the assumption that the datasets involved in the distributed computation are stored in plaintext.
+This assumphttps://doi.org/10.1016/j.cose.2022.103056 tion is however viable only when data are either stored at their owners, or outsourced at providers that are trusted to access data in plaintext, hindering the consideration of storage providers that, while being economically convenient, are not authorized to see the plaintext content of the data.
 Intuitively, the spectrum of potential providers that could be adopted for storing datasets could be enlarged if data were encrypted by their owners, before outsourcing them for storage.
-The joint adoption of the authorization model in [9] and of encrypted storage would benefit both users requiring computations, and owners wishing to make their data selectively available to others.
-Economically convenient providers can then be leveraged by users for computation, and by owners to outsource their datasets with the guarantee that their data will not be improperly exposed in storage or in computations, since the encryption adopted for protecting data in storage is not specifically selected according to the computations to be performed and may not support them, which could hence require additional decryption and re-encryption operations.
+The joint adoption of the authorization model in De Capitani di Vimercati et al. (2017) and of encrypted storage would benefit both users requiring computations, and owners wishing to make their data selectively available to others.
+Economically convenient providers can then be leveraged by users for computation, and by owners to outsource their datasets with the guarantee that their data will not be improperly exposed in storage or in computation.
+The consideration of data encrypted in storage in collaborative computations brings however complications, since the encryption adopted for protecting data in storage is not specifically selected according to the computations to be performed and may not support them, which could hence require additional decryption and re-encryption operations.